 These consolidated financial statements have been prepared on a historical cost basis, except for certain financial instruments classified as fair value through profit or loss, which are stated at their fair value, and are presented in Canadian dollars, which is also the functional currency of the parent and subsidiaries of the Company.
-Additionally, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
+Additionally, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information and refundable tax credits (Note 4(o)).